magnars/mark-multiple.el/README.md

 * Seems like there is some conflict with undo-tree.el, which sometimes clobbers the undo history.
 I might be doing something particularly stupid.
 Looking into it.

-* Reverting the buffer with active marks makes them unremovable.
+* Reverting a buffer with active marks makes them unremovable.

 A wild idea
 -----------